wei3hua2/awesome-iohk-papers/sort_by_tags.md

 ### UTxO- vs account-based smart contract blockchain programming paradigms (2020) [link](https://arxiv.org/pdf/2003.14271.pdf)

 We implement two versions of a simple but illustrative smart contract: one in Solidity on the Ethereum blockchain platform, and one in Plutus on the Cardano platform, with annotated code excerpts and with source code attached.
 We get a clearer view of the Cardano programming model in particular by introducing a novel mathematical abstraction which we call Idealised EUTxO.
 For each version of the contract, we trace how the architectures of the underlying platforms and their mathematics affects the natural programming styles and natural classes of errors.
 We prove some simple but novel results about alpha-conversion and observational equivalence for Cardano, and explain why Ethereum does not have them.
 We conclude with a wide-ranging and detailed discussion in the light of the examples, mathematical model, and mathematical results so far.

 ---

-## universal composition

-### Another Look at Extraction and Randomization of Groth's zk-SNARK (2021) [link](https://fc21.ifca.ai/papers/262.pdf)

-Due to the simplicity and performance of zk-SNARKs they are widely used in real-world cryptographic protocols, including blockchain and smart contract systems.
-Simulation Extractability (SE) is a necessary security property for a NIZK argument to achieve Universal Composability (UC), a common requirement for such protocols.
-Most of the works that investigated SE focus on its strong variant which implies proof nonmalleability.
-In this work we investigate a relaxed weaker notion, that allows proof randomization, while guaranteeing statement non-malleability, which we argue to be a more natural security property.
-First, we show that it is already achievable by Groth16, arguably the most efficient and widely deployed SNARK nowadays.
-Second, we show that because of this, Groth16 can be efficiently transformed into a black-box weakly SE NIZK, which is sufficient for UC protocols.
-To support the second claim, we present and compare two practical constructions, both of which strike different performance tradeoffs:
-– Int-Groth16 makes use of a known transformation that encrypts the witness inside the SNARK circuit.
-We instantiate this transformation with an efficient SNARK-friendly encryption scheme.
-– Ext-Groth16 is based on the SAVER encryption scheme (Lee et al.) that plugs the encrypted witness directly into the verification equation, externally to the circuit.
-We prove that Ext-Groth16 is black-box weakly SE and, contrary to Int-Groth16, that its proofs are fully randomizable.

-### Universal Composition with Global Subroutines: Capturing Global Setup within plain UC (2020) [link](https://eprint.iacr.org/2020/1209.pdf)

-The Global and Externalized UC frameworks [Canetti-Dodis-Pass-Walfish, TCC 07] extend the plain UC framework to additionally handle protocols that use a "global setup'", namely a mechanism that is also used by entities outside the protocol.
-These frameworks have broad applicability: Examples include public-key infrastructures, common reference strings, shared synchronization mechanisms, global blockchains, or even abstractions such as the random oracle.
-However, the need to work in a specialized framework has been a source of confusion, incompatibility, and an impediment to broader use.

-We show how security in the presence of a global setup can be captured within the plain UC framework, thus significantly simplifying the treatment.
-This is done as follows:

-- We extend UC-emulation to the case where both the emulating protocol π and the emulated protocol ϕ make subroutine calls to protocol γ that is accessible also outside π and ϕ.
-As usual, this notion considers only a single instance of ϕ or π (alongside γ).

-- We extend the UC theorem to hold even with respect to the new notion of UC emulation.
-That is, we show that if π UC-emulates ϕ in the presence of γ, then ρ<sup>ϕ→π</sup> UC-emulates ρ for any protocol ρ, even when ρ uses γ directly, and in addition calls many instances of ϕ, all of which use the same instance of γ.
-We prove this extension using the existing UC theorem as a black box, thus further simplifying the treatment.

-We also exemplify how our treatment can be used to streamline, within the plain UC model, proofs of security of systems that involve global set-up, thus providing greater simplicity and flexibility.

----